How To Maximise Your Redundancy Entitlements

 Additionally, if you feel you haven’t been paid everything you are entitled to, try to resolve the issue with your employer first, and if that isn’t successful, go to the Fair Work Commission.

-Your Life After Redundancy.
+Your Career After Redundancy.

 Many employers will offer an outplacement service as part of your redundancy package.